Terrakagari/LBP-for-Aging-Face-Recognition/README.md

 # LBP for Aging Face Recognition

 Hello everyone, this is Minghao Ye.
-This repository contains my project for EL9123 Introduction to Machine Learning @ NYU Tandon.
+This repository contains my project for EL9123 Introduction to Machine Learning @ NYU Tandon in Fall 2017.

 # Project Summary